|Timothy Farrell, MD

 Physician Investigator, VA Salt Lake City Geriatric Research, Education, and Clinical Center

 As of August 2021, the U.S. Food and Drug Administration (FDA) has provided full authorization for the Pfizer-BioNTech vaccine and emergency use authorization for the Moderna and Johnson & Johnson/Janssen (J&J) vaccines.
-Moderna has applied for full FDA authorization, and Johnson & Johnson is in the process of applying.
-All three vaccines proved in clinical trials to be highly effective at preventing people from getting sick with COVID-19 symptoms.
-To date, over 170 million Americans have been fully vaccinated.
+Moderna has applied for full FDA authorization, and Johnson & Johnson expects to apply by the end of 2021.
+All three vaccines proved in clinical trials to have efficacy at preventing people from getting sick with COVID-19 symptoms.
+To date, over 203 million Americans have been fully vaccinated.

 If you feel like the news you read about the COVID-19 vaccination seems to change daily, you’re not alone.
 That’s why we asked Timothy Farrell, MD, a geriatrician and Associate Professor of Medicine at the University of Utah School of Medicine, about how he answers his patients’ questions.
 Here, he shares his expertise with us.
 [Click on the plus sign to open the text for each topic below.]